• Skip to primary navigation

 Pair With

 Salt potatoes are wonderful on their own and even better with something delicious for dipping.
 You have endless options!
-Melted butter is the dip of choice in Syracuse and José includes a recipe for Cilantro Mojo (what my friend served): wonderful, but dangerous for people who have a knack for dribbling drippy dips down their shirts at parties. (ahem) I prefer serving these with a thick dip like Garlic Aioli or a version of it like Pesto Aioli (equal parts aioli and pesto - classic pesto or Almond Pesto) or Sriracha Aioli (aioli made with a generous dose of sriracha sauce).
+Melted butter is the dip of choice in Syracuse and José includes a recipe for Cilantro Mojo (what my friend served), or creamy, spicy Jalapeño Ranch: all wonderful choices, but dangerous for people who have a knack for dribbling drippy dips down their shirts at parties. (ahem) I prefer serving these with a thick dip like Garlic Aioli or a version of it like Pesto Aioli (equal parts aioli and pesto - classic pesto or Almond Pesto) or Sriracha Aioli (aioli made with a generous dose of sriracha sauce).

 More of My favorite Potato Recipes